kurtamohler/spacetimelib/plan.md

 ## Extra ideas

 I would love to be able to rotate the observer frame in the demo.
-I'm not entirely sure about what happens in a rotating frame though.
-I could figure that out at some point.
-But simply because I don't know yet, I won't do this for the MVP.

 Game engines usually have a hierarchical tree structure which serves as the main interface for adding and manipulating objects in the space.
 For a special